open-formulieren/open-forms/docs/installation/observability.rst

     - ``form.name`` - the name of the form that was submitted.
     - ``content_type`` - the file type of the attachment.

+``submission.attachments_per_submission``
+    A histogram counting the amount of attachments within a submission.
+Additional attributes are:

+    - ``form.uuid`` - the unique database ID of the form.
+    - ``form.name`` - the name of the form that was submitted.

 Tracing
 =======